Community Cultural Grant

 - Qualifying 501(c) organizations must have an active board of directors that meets regularly and oversees the policies of the organization and monitors the performance of the organization’s management.
 Qualifying organizations must demonstrate that its programs are available or presented directly to the public within Volusia County.

 - Qualifying 501(c) nonprofit corporations that have created limited liability company(s) for the purpose of obtaining federal tax credits for rehabilitation of a facility, in which they are operating, may utilize the expenses from the limited liability company(s) and the 501(c) nonprofit corporation to calculate the amount of community cultural grant funding requested.

 - Divisions of state agencies, city and county government, public/private schools, and their affiliate organizations are not eligible for support.

 - The organization must indicate diverse support within the community and include Volusia County residents among its board of directors.

 - The organization must be in existence primarily to present, produce, or exhibit cultural or heritage-based programming within Volusia County.

 - The organization must comply with ADA standards for persons with disabilities.

-- An organization that has received a prior year CCG grant award must have completed the End of Year Accountability budget detail and have it on file with the County in order to reapply for the grant program.
+- An organization that has received a prior year CCG grant award must have completed the End of Year Accountability budget detail and have it included as a part of the current application.

 - A qualified organization is only allowed to receive operating support funding for cultural or heritage programs from one Volusia County grant program.
 This is the only Volusia County grant for which organizations requesting operating support for cultural or heritage programs should apply.
 This does not apply to organizations requesting capital acquisition, construction or expansion funding through the Volusia County ECHO Grant program.